Rock Island and the Quad Cities

 • Where to stay: Spend the night in downtown LeClaire at the Wide River Winery Inn (106 N. Cody Road, LeClaire IA).
 This cozy one bedroom apartment is located above the tasting room in the winery’s LeClaire outpost.
 Just a few steps from shops, restaurants and more.
 Plus, it’s even fewer steps to enjoy a glass of local wine.

-This alcohol-themed day doesn’t really get rolling until noon, so feel free to sleep late and enjoy a leisurely breakfast.
+This libation lane day doesn’t really get rolling until noon, so feel free to sleep late and enjoy a leisurely breakfast.

 • Noon: Start the day with a tour of Mississippi River Distilling Company (303 N. Cody Rd., LeClaire IA).
 See the entire process from cleaning, milling and cooking the grain to fermentation to bottling and everything in between.
 Afterwards, enjoy a cocktail or flight of spirits in the Cody’s Cocktail house.